smbutterfield/ibmt17-18/_01-pitches-clefs-int/1c3-tx-intervals.md

 After much discussion, the class determined that *size* can be determined by considering either:
 - lines and spaces
 - letter names

 Both these ideas get the same result, although counting letter names can yield results without requiring the presence (or imagination) of a staff.
 Do not forget that you must include the bottom letter when counting.

 This means that any interval that has two letters in the same order will always have the same *size* regardless of key signatures and/or accidentals.
 Using our previous example, the *size* of the interval between `G` and `D-flat` is a fifth.
 We can change the bottom note to any other `G` (`G-sharp, G-flat`, etc.) and the top note to any other `D` (`D-sharp, D-natural`, etc.), but the *size* of that interval will **always** be a fifth.
 Yet if we exchange the `D-flat` for its enharmonic equivalent, `C-sharp`, we alter the letters and turn the *size* of the interval into a fourth.

 ### Interval quality

-(If you are completely unfamiliar with scales, you may want to skip one topic ahead to [2a - scales.]({{ site.baseurl }}/02-scales-keys-triads-7chords/2a1-ov-scales.html), and then return to this after beginning to understand the construction of the major scale.
+(If you are completely unfamiliar with scales, you may want to skip one topic ahead to [2a - Scales]({{ site.baseurl }}/02-scales-keys-triads-7chords/2a1-ov-scales.html), and then return to this after beginning to understand the construction of the major scale.
 For a method that does not rely on knowledge of major scales, you can also scroll to the bottom of this section and read an interesting method from the writers of *Open Music Theory*.)

 Interval *quality* is difficult to examine without beginning to think about our concept of tonality and keys.
 One student succinctly explained her straightforward method for finding the *quality*, and it revolved around a strong familiarity of the twelve major scales:
 - **Please remember that each of the following steps only works if you consider `do` as the bottom pitch of the interval.**
 - When looking at an interval, consider the bottom pitch of the interval as `do`of a major scale.
 - If the top pitch of the interval is a note that already exists in that major scale, it is either a major or perfect interval.
 Whether major or perfect depends on the *size*.
 - Unisons, fourths, fifths, and octaves occur naturally as *perfect* intervals within the major scale.
 - Seconds, thirds, sixths, and sevenths occur naturally as *major* intervals within the major scale.
 - Any alteration from the basic major and perfect intervals can then be labeled by looking at the direction of alteration and the number of half-steps that the interval was altered.
   - If the original interval is *perfect*:
     - Raising the interval by a half-step creates an *augmented* interval.